rubadhanaraj/Final_project/README.md

 * Graphical representation such as Box Plot, Correlation heat map

 ## Database
 PostgreSQL is the local database we are using for this project.
+The original dataset has been loaded into Postgres database by changing the encoding of the data.
+Reference : (https://superuser.com/questions/290593/how-to-convert-character-encodings-on-windows).
-ERD has been created.
+Entity Relationship Diagram(ERD) has been created.
 Based on ERD, tables have been created using pandas and loaded into Postgres using connection engine.
 AWS Relational database was created and connected to Postgres and all the python codes have been written in the database.

 ![image](https://user-images.githubusercontent.com/108298416/203901268-698d3208-08f9-4069-9e3c-3ae84be7eaa8.png)